 Because Northwestern believes in the development of the whole person, all full-time students must attain a certain amount of Christian Formation credits.
 Students are expected to attain a total of 28 credits of the 60+ possible Christian Formation credits available during this semester.
-Students are expected to complete their Christian Formation credit requirement, but more than this, students are encouraged to see all our gathered times together as an opportunity to be shaped more into the like-less of One who made us and shapes us.
+Students are expected to complete their Christian Formation credit requirement, but more than this, students are encouraged to see all our gathered times together as an opportunity to be shaped more into the like-less of Christ - the one who made us, loves us, and works for the good of the world.